 - Workforce Services - The Public Workforce Investment System was established to help all Americans prepare for employment and re-enter the workforce.
 While some programs do reach people who are homeless, serious impediments limit this population’s access to the mainstream workforce system.
 We need to remove barriers to workforce services for homeless and other hard-to-employ people during reauthorization of the Workforce Investment Act.

 - Transitional Housing Programs - By giving families and individuals a place to live, homeless persons appear to be better able to maintain employment and find permanent housing.
-In the Sound Families program in Seattle, employment upon entry into the transitional housing was 27%; upon exiting the program, their employment rate was 50%.
+In 2007, in the Sound Families program in Seattle, employment upon entry into the transitional housing was 27%; upon exiting the program, their employment rate was 50%.

 - Transitional Jobs - Under the Recovery Act, temporary jobs were subsidized for some individuals receiving Temporary Assistance for Needy Families (TANF) benefits.
 Compensation for work allowed individuals to build their skills and experience in the job market, and many employers would hire their transitional employees after the initial job placement.
 Those not hired still left with a valued skill-set as they looked for their next job.